Posted: June 4, 2015 10:40 AM

 Most states have post-conviction DNA testing access statutes.
 For those that do not, or for those state statutes with deadlines for individuals seeking access, a federal law, the Justice For All Act (JFAA) of 2004 (H.R.
 5107), provides financial incentives for states to allow permanent post-conviction DNA testing access to qualified defendants.

-The Innocence Project recommends the following elements be contained in new statutes or existing statutes in need of amending:
+The Innocence Project recommends the following elements be contained in existing statutes in need of amending:

 • Include a reasonable standard to establish proof of innocence at the stage where an individual is petitioning for post-conviction DNA testing;